 2. 60 seconds

 3. 16 seconds

-4. 6 seconds
+4. Less than 10 seconds

-The problem with most resume objective statements is that they don't do a great job at selling your candidacy to an employer.
-We've all seen that bland resume objective that tells the reader how you're a “motivated self-starter looking for opportunities in [___] field that will allow me to leverage my [___] skills.”
+The problem with most resume objective statements is that they don't do a great job of selling your candidacy to an employer.
+We've all seen that bland resume objective that tells the reader how you're a “motivated self-starter looking for opportunities in the [___] field that will allow me to leverage my [___] skills.”

 Ditch this generic resume objective statement with its fluffy adjectives in favor of a compelling professional summary, also known as a career statement or career summary, that explains the type of position you're targeting and why you're qualified to land such a role.

 Click here for more specific job-search tips on how to write an effective resume professional summary.

 Answer: SPELLING AND GRAMMATICAL ERRORS